-Our baskets are a favorite and bestseller amoung our Retailers.
-Offering organiztional solutions that also add color and texture to any space.
+Our baskets are a favorite and bestseller among our Retailers.
+Offering organizational solutions that also add color and texture to any space.
 It's great to hear words like "handwoven" and "natural", but was does it really mean?
 How are these "natural" baskets really made?

-Deep In the mid-region of China, women who have spent their lives mastering the handed down tradition and skills of their ancestors, hand make each one of our natural baskets.
+In the Shandong region of China, women who have spent their lives mastering the handed down tradition and skills of their ancestors, hand make each one of our natural baskets.
 The natural materials are brought to their space just outside the city, where they work in groups of five or six.
-With no Factory, these women occupy handmade huts as their workspace.
+These women spend their workday in the deep countryside weaving in cozy huts.

 Corn Husk baskets have been around for hundreds of years.
 Traditionally used by Native Americans for storing food because of the airtight seal the husk makes.

-Water Hyacinth & Metal is a weed used to create eco-friendly home décor baskets.
+Water hyacinth is a weed used to create eco-friendly home décor baskets.
 Originally found in Vietnam, where the plants would clog the waterways.
 Nowadays the plant is harvested and used to create handwoven baskets.